 Lake Lucero Safety Tips

-Welcome to the Lake Lucero tour at White Sands National Monument.
+Welcome to the Lake Lucero tour at White Sands National Park.
 The route to Lake Lucero requires us to drive across the White Sands Missile Range.
 We must obtain special permission from the missile range in order to offer this trip.
 To continue to offer this tour, we ask you to read and understand this form before the tour.

 Consejos de Seguridad en Lake Lucero

-Bienvenidos al tour de Lake Lucero en White Sands National Monument.
+Bienvenidos al tour de Lake Lucero en White Sands National Park.
 La carretera a Lake Lucero nos requiere pasar por la base militar.
 Necesitamos obtener permiso especial para ofrecer esta excursion.
 Para seguir ofreciendo este tour, les pedimos leer y comprender este formulario antes del tour.

 WSMR Unexploded Ordnance